xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 [default map]: @ref default-map-def

-The path is usually relative to its corresponding directory in a XKB
+The path is usually relative to its corresponding directory in an XKB
 configuration: e.g. given the configuration directory `<XKB>`, files of section type `xkb_symbols` are looked up in `<XKB>/symbols`.
 Since 1.11, the paths can also be absolute or use **%-expansion**: